zitadel/zitadel/site/docs/documentation/00-introduction.en.md

 description: This is the place for all things ZITADEL.
 Whether you are a developer, an integrator or a user of ZITADEL, then the following pages are written for your referral.
 ---

+> All documentations are under active work and subject to change soon!

 The documentation for ZITADEL comprises two major subject areas:

 1. Manuals for users, support organisations and administrators.